SharadhNaidu/vestigo/frontend/README.md

 ## 🚀 Project Overview

-CyberEz is a static UI implementation of a cybersecurity platform that enables users to:
+ Vestigo is a static UI implementation of a cybersecurity platform that enables users to:
 - Upload and analyze binary files
 - Track analysis jobs in real-time
 - View comprehensive security reports